GerlechJen/Belly-Button-Biodiversity/README.md

 An index.html page was created with links to CDNs and the JavaScript file (charts.js).

-To build a dropdown menu,
+A dropdown menu which lists the ID numbers of all the participants was built ,

+In the index,html file, A <div> belonging to the well class contains a dropdown menu with an id of selDataset while a <div> with an id of sample-metadata is the information panel.
+The <select> tag is used to create the dropdown menu.

-The <select> tag is used to create a dropdown menu.
-The <option> tag is used to create each menu option.
-For this dashboard the menu optiion was the ID of the participants
+ For this dashboard the menu option was the ID of the participants

  A function is created which displays the demographic data as well as all the 3 charts once a user chooses an id from the dropdown menu

- By default, when a user first opens the page, the init()  function i9s called and data and charts for ID 940 are displayed.
-The visualizations keep on changing as different IDs are selected.
-Upon selection of different IDS, the optionChanged(newSample) function is called.
+ By default, when a user first opens the page, the init()  function is called and data and charts for ID 940 are displayed.
+The visualizations keep on changing as different participant IDs are selected from the dropdown menu.
+Upon selection of different IDS, the optionChanged() function is called.

  ``` JavaScript
  function optionChanged(newSample) {